DoctorKhan/The-Social-Game-Book/src/30_part/200_science_as_verification.md

 **6. Consider Alternative Explanations**: What other factors might explain the results?

 **7. Test When Possible**: Can you verify any part of the claim through your own observation or experiment?
+Even before formal replication, you can apply scientific principles on an individual level.
+Be humble, and don't automatically accept what pops into your head.
+Formulate personal hypotheses and test them in your own life.

+##### The Power of Historical Context

+Looking at the history of scientific studies on a topic can save you enormous energy.
+By understanding the trajectory of research—what has been tried, what has failed, and where the consensus is moving—you can focus your own exploration on the most promising avenues and avoid repeating past mistakes.

+##### Empirical Results as a Charlatan Detector

+There should always be empirical results of some kind, especially if there is a chance of harm.
+This is the ultimate detector for charlatans, egoic shamans, or healers who make grand claims without evidence.
+If someone is promising a result, they should be able to provide some form of measurable, observable proof that their method works.
+A lack of empirical results, especially when combined with a demand for faith or payment, is a major red flag.

-##### Practical Examples
+##### Practical Examples: Personal Science

-**Health Claims**: Instead of trusting authorities about diet, exercise, or supplements, try controlled experiments on yourself.
-Track specific metrics over time while changing one variable at a time.
+**Health & Wellness Claims**: This is a perfect arena for personal science.
+Many people hold strong beliefs about diet, exercise, or supplements that are testable but which they never question.
+For example, "I need coffee to function in the morning," or "This supplement gives me more energy."

+Instead of trusting authorities or your own assumptions, run informal experiments.
+You don't need complex, block-design trials.
+The goal is simply to improve the signal-to-noise ratio.
+For example, try a week without coffee and honestly log your energy and focus.
+Try a month with a supplement and a month without, and see if there's a noticeable difference.
+The key is to periodically test these beliefs.
+What worked for you five years ago might not work for you today.

 **Economic Claims**: Instead of accepting economic theories, look at actual data about income, prices, and economic outcomes.
 Compare official statistics with your own observations.